junxit/us-congress-bills-111/metadata.md

 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Introduced in House
 - 2009-06-02 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-06-03 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2009-06-04 — Committee Consideration and Mark-up Session Held.
+- 2009-06-04 — Ordered to be Reported by Voice Vote.
+- 2009-06-04 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2009-07-31 — Placed on the Union Calendar, Calendar No. 134.
+- 2009-07-31 — Reported by the Committee on Transportation.
+H. Rept.
+111-243.
+- 2009-07-31 — Reported by the Committee on Transportation.
+H. Rept.
+111-243.